What is Smart Home Automation and how does it work?

 Home automation is made up of compatible smart home devices linked through a central system and synced to common household devices, which could be a tablet, smartphone, touch screen panel or keypad.
 The whole idea is to provide enhanced safety, control, efficiency, comfort, and security.

 Smart home automation increase in popularity can be attributed to the widespread popularity of portable Wi-Fi devices such as smartphones.
 In this article, we want to break down the ins and outs of home automation, how it works and its benefits, to help you make a more informed decision.
-So, let’s start from the very basics, shall we?
+So, let’s start from the very basics, what is smart home automation system?

 What Is Smart Home Automation and How Does it Work?